-Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the net identifiable assets of the acquired subsidiary at the date of acquisition.
-Subsequent to initial recognition, goodwill is measured at cost less any accumulated impairment losses.
+After the initial recognition, goodwill is measured at cost less any accumulated impairment losses.
 Goodwill is tested annually for impairment and carried at cost less accumulated impairment losses.
-Impairment losses on goodwill are not reversed (see Note 2.17)..
+Impairment losses on goodwill are not reversed (see Note 2.16).

 Negative goodwill or gain on bargain purchase which is the excess of the Group's interest in the net fair value of net identifiable assets acquired over acquisition cost is charged directly to income.